St Swithun's School, Winchester: Facilities

 Sports facilities include 9 lacrosse pitches, 13 tennis courts (1 indoors), 6 netball courts, a 25-meter indoor swimming pool and a multi-purpose sports hall.
 In 2003, the PAC (Performing Arts Centre) – now "The Harvey Hall" – was opened, and it has a large auditorium to sit over 700, and also includes a Studio Theatre, Green Rooms, Box Office and a smaller SPS (Small Performance Space).

-A new library was opened in 2007 by the Mayor of Winchester Chris Pines and The Very Rev James Atwell, Dean of Winchester.
+A new library was opened in 2007 by the Mayor of Winchester Chris Pines and Rev James Atwell, Dean of Winchester.

 In 2021, a new study centre, the Jill Isaac Study Centre, was opened.

 Sports

 The school was national lacrosse champion in 2008.
 Girls are encouraged to take up a sport and may choose from athletics, badminton, basketball, cricket, lacrosse and netball, Zumba, handball, trampolining, touch rugby, tennis, pilates and fitness.

 Admissions

 As for many other independent schools, candidates for entry to St Swithun's must sit the Common Entrance Examination.
 Candidates for academic scholarships are selected based on the results of the Common Entrance examinations (11+ and 13+) and are invited to attend an interview soon after completion of the examination.
 Sixth form scholarship candidates (16+) are selected based solely on the results of academic assessments in the subjects that they intend to take at A level.